pzivich/pzivich.github.io/pages/software.md

 ---

 I am a supporter of open-source software and believe it will lead to better and more trustworthy science.
-Below are some of my open-source contributions.
+Below are some of my open-source software contributions.

 ------------------